coniferprod/sevenate-rs/README.md

         value: i32,
     }

-I wanted to make it easy to create values from types that implement this trait, so I added a constructor that uses the range defined for the values:
+I wanted to make it easy to create values from specializations of this generic struct, so I added a constructor that uses the range defined for the values:

     impl <const MIN: i32, const MAX: i32> RangedInteger<MIN, MAX> {